eduNEXT/openedx-filters-samples/README.rst

 Supported Filters
 -----------------

-These are the filters that are currently supported in this repository: :doc:`pipeline-steps`.
+These are the filters that are currently supported in this repository: pipeline-steps.

 How Does it Work?
 -----------------